You May Also Like

 After you pass the CPA examination, you will have one more part to complete.
 West Virginia asks that you work for one year in either a public accountancy firm, private industry, governmental, non-profit, private practice or academia.
 Your work must be verified by a licensed CPA whose credentials are current with either West Virginia or another state.

 During the course of this year, be certain to document your duties and time.
 The board is looking for complex and diverse work, so seek out interesting challenges.
 Your employer or mentor will likely be able to help guide you towards the types of clients and projects that will ensure the board’s approval.

-Once you have your CPA license, you will need to keep current with the board’s requirements for continuing education, as well as other regulatory developments.
-For more information, please visit: West Virginia Board of Accountancy.
+Once you have your CPA license, you will need to keep current with the state’s requirements for continuing education, as well as other regulatory developments.